-Let’s talk about the two important areas of your business: top line sales and client retention.
+Let’s talk about the two important areas of your business: top line sales and client retention strategies.

 “Top line sales” is another term for gross revenue, meaning your untouched sales before you deduct expenses.
 We tend to focus our attention on this number — and how we can bring in more new clients to increase it — but I think that the most important, yet overlooked, element of most beauty businesses is actually client retention.

 Of course, you have to attract new guests to keep your business successful, but that should not be your only focus.
 It takes more money, time, and energy to attract new guests than it does to keep current ones.
-Then, once you have them, NEW guest retention is historically an area where most salons and beauty industry businesses struggle.
+Then, once you have them, new client retention is historically an area where most salons and beauty industry businesses struggle.

 Here’s a list of five simple systems that will help increase both top line sales and new client retention.
 Let’s dive in.